 - 1. Make sure that the router is receiving power (its Power LED is lit). - 2.
 On your computer or WiFi device, find and select the WiFi network.

-The WiFi network name is on the label on the router.
+The WiFi network name is on the router's label.

 3. Join the WiFi network and enter the WiFi password.